 - A student may not petition for GPA adjustment for a course taken after degree

-- A student must be enrolled in the second course attempt and petition for GPA adjustment by the end of the drop/add period.
+- A student must be enrolled in the second course attempt and petition for GPA adjustment by the end of the second week of that registration term.

 - A student may for GPA adjustment only once for a specific course.